Oscar-4321/Oscar-4321.github.io/index.md

 ---
 layout: home
-title:
+title: Second Title
 ---

-# Notes
+# Notes from the underground

-A quiet place for writing, thinking, and unfinished ideas.
+Only unfinished ideas.

 ---